 Both areas feature high rise apartment buildings and lofts, which often come at a staggering cost for their convenience.
 Some apartments in LoDo, especially around the ballpark, have a reputation for a younger party crowd.

 The CBD is where all the business happens.
-The 16th Street Mall, an outdoor promenade of shopping and dining, connects the Central Business District with LoDo via a free mall bus ride.
+The 16th Street Mall is an outdoor promenade of shopping and dining.
+It connects the Central Business District with LoDo via a free mall bus ride.
 This complimentary RTD service picks up and drops off passengers on every block, heading both north and south on 16th.
 It starts close to the Colorado State Capitol building and ends in LoDo at Union Station.

-LoDo is Denver’s most popular nightlife spot with many bars and restaurants radiating from Larimer Square and Union Station up to Coors Field.
+LoDo is Denver’s most popular nightlife spot.
+The are has many bars and restaurants radiating from Larimer Square and Union Station up to Coors Field.
 Recently refurbished Union Station has excellent restaurants, bars, and even a hotel inside.
 And if you want to catch a baseball game, Coors Field is right up the road from Union Station.

 Median home sale price in Downtown, April 2020: $580,000

 Five Points neighbors LoDo to the south and Uptown to the southeast around 20th Avenue.
 The South Platte River marks the north and west end and Downing Street marks the east.
 Five Points includes the neighborhoods of RiNo, Ballpark, and Curtis Park too, as they were part of Five Points historically.
 RiNo stands for River North.